See what’s involved in setting up and getting this Breville espresso machine running to make lattes at home.

 I had looked into several machines but landed on the Barista Express because I like the quality of Breville products (I’m a big fan of their Milk Cafe to froth milk) and it was recommended to me by coffee professionals.

-The cost (under $1K), the all-in-one design (grinds beans and froths milk), the sleep, simple design, and the powerful boiler (which is what you’re really paying for) convinced me to get the Barista Express over the other Breville machines.
+The cost (under $1K), the all-in-one design (grinds beans and froths milk), the sleek, simple design, and the powerful boiler (which is what you’re really paying for) convinced me to get the Barista Express over the other Breville machines.

 Unpacking the Box